 B. The President shall have the power to appoint committees for consultation and advice.

-C. The President shall have the right to veto any action of the University Senate as specified in Article IV Section 4 of these Statutes.
+C. The President shall have the right to veto any action of the University Senate..

 The President shall settle all questions of conflict of jurisdiction or interpretation that may arise under these Statutes and any bylaws or other rules of order at the Institution.